 Building Surveying

-In Year 2 students will be introduced to the role of procurement, and the legal framework that underpins all construction projects, and gain an understanding of how we design and create with Building Information Modelling.
-The ever-evolving role of technology in building better will be investigated and then applied to how we reuse and adapt our existing buildings to meet the needs of the future.
+In Year 2, apprentices will be introduced to the role of procurement and the legal framework that underpins all construction projects.
+You'll gain an understanding of how we design and build with Building Information Modelling (BIM).
+The ever-evolving role of technology in creating a better built environment will be investigated and then applied to how we reuse and adapt existing buildings to meet the needs of the future.

 Year 3